JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 # <center> Works in progress </center>
 - - -

-**Minimum wages, labour market flexibility, and agricultural employment: Evidence from South Africa** with Matthew Sharp.
+**Minimum wages and shocks to agricultural employment: Evidence from South Africa** with Matthew Sharp.
 Draft soon.

-**Validating approaches to poverty prediction: Small area estimation vs. machine learning** with David Newhouse.
+**New approaches to estimating small area welfare in developing countries: Validation from four countries** with David Newhouse.
+Draft soon.

 **Human capital prediction in developing countries** with Chris Barrett, David Newhouse, Liz Tennant, Joanna Upton, and Michael Weber.